numiin/argwork/README.md

 ```

 ### Ditto parameters
-You can augment an existing e.g. `opts` with one or more `test` specs.
+You can augment an existing e.g. `opts` with one or more `spec` specs.
 This way you get a benefit of having completion options with a type check.

 E.g.

 ```
 at 1 repeat   opts here     0 25
-at - -        test integer
+at - -        spec integer
 at 2 do_what  opts here     step jump
 ```